PhrSite/SipLib/Documentation/articles/SipLibTestCalls.md

 ```

 # Generating Test Calls
 The SipLib.TestCalls namspace contains a class called [SimpleOutgoingAudioTestCall](~/api/SipLib.TestCalls.SimpleOutgoingAudioTestCall.yml) that can send a simple audio test call to a server application that can handle NG9-1-1 test calls.
 There is also a sample application in the Samples directory of the SipLib repository that shows how to use this class.
+See the <a href="#SampleTestCallGenerator">Sample Test Call Generator Application</a> section below.
 ## <a name="UsingSimpleOutgointAudioTestCall">Using The SimpleOutgoingAudioTestCall Class</a>
 This class sends an NG9-1-1 test call to an application that supports NG9-1-1 test calls.
-The test call only sends audio data.
+The test call only send audio data.
 The audio data contains silence.
 The audio format is G.711 MuLaw.

 This class waits for the test call to be terminated by the application and reports the results.